roshidhmohammed/Colbin-full-stack-backend-app/README.md

    ```sh
    npm install
    ```
-4. Create a .env file at the root of your project ( .gitignore file line).
+4. Create a .env.development file inside the config folder of the project ( .gitignore file line).

 5. Add the `.env` variables attached in the technical documentation
    ```